-We generate product revenue from sales of PYRUKYND® to a limited number of specialty distributors and specialty pharmacy providers, or collectively, the Customers.
-These Customers subsequently resell PYRUKYND® to pharmacies or dispense PYRUKYND® directly to patients.
+We generate product revenue from sales of PYRUKYND® to our Customers, who subsequently resell PYRUKYND® to pharmacies or dispense directly to patients.
 In addition to distribution agreements with Customers, we enter into arrangements with healthcare providers and payors that provide for government-mandated and/or privately-negotiated rebates, chargebacks and discounts with respect to the purchase of PYRUKYND®.